LootSafe/LootSafe.contracts/README.md

 Atomic Inventory, in short, stores your in game inventory on the blockchain.
 Great, why?
 Well what this allows us to do is sync your inventory across multiple games.
 This task would be easy, swapping item for item, if all game developers supported this platform, but expecting that right away is unrealistic.
 Thus, we're building off-chain methods to swap these items for close equivleants in each game, for instance a Stone Pickaxe in Minecraft, will be a Stone Pickaxe in Rust, and a Stone Pickaxe in Ark, etc. But items like Diamond swords might become Steel Swords in Ark, or a mele weapon in Rust.

 The benifit to using this platform is to reward players for interaction with the network of servers we run, building a strong inventory (redeemable once per server, per wipe) will incentivize sticking around on our network vs leaving for another server.
-Although the benifit is not just within the network, the player also gets to hold on to their hard work in game, in the form of cryptocurrencies, more on that below.
+Although the benifit is not just within the network, the player also gets to hold on to their hours of grinding for items in game, in the form of cryptocurrencies, more on that below.

 ## Items